 Site U1450 consists of two holes.
-Hole U1450A was cored to 687.4 mbsf using primarily the HLAPC system alternating with short (4.8 m) advances without coring.
+Hole U1450A was cored to 687.4 m DSF using primarily the HLAPC system alternating with short (4.8 m) advances without coring.
 The APC and XCB systems were used in the shallow and deepest portions of the hole, respectively.
 Because of very low recovery at depth with the XCB system, we pulled out and planned for deeper penetration coring and logging in a second hole later in the expedition.
 Overall, 282.7 m of core was recovered for the 444.7 m cored in Hole U1450A.
-Hole U1450B was drilled without coring to 608.0 m DSF and RCB cored continuously from there to 811.9 mbsf.
-Coring in Holes U1450A and U1450B overlaps from 608.0 to 677.8 mbsf.
+Hole U1450B was drilled without coring to 608.0 m DSF and then RCB cored continuously to 811.9 m DSF.
+Coring in Holes U1450A and U1450B overlaps from 608.0 to 677.8 m DSF.
 This deeper section cored 203.9 m and recovered 46.7 m of sediment (23%).
-Downhole logging was attempted with a triple combo tool string.
-On the way down, the bottom of the tool string encountered an obstruction at 133.7 mbsf and was stuck, likely in a collapsing sand layer.
-After the tool string was released, a short section of logging was acquired and deep logging of the site was abandoned.
+Downhole logging was attempted with the triple combo tool string.
+On the way down, the bottom of the tool string encountered an obstruction at 133.7 m DSF and was stuck, likely in a collapsing sand layer.
+After the tool string was released, a short section of logging data was acquired, and deep logging of the site was abandoned.